What is pedal edema?

 - Cutaneous ulcers

-There are various causes of bilateral pedal edema such as follows:
+There are various causes of bilateral pedal edema such as:

-With the help of physical examination and history if the cause of an edema cannot be identified, then a pedal edema specialist, whom you can get in touch at mfine, would suggest further tests.
-For ruling out a systemic disease, a full metabolic panel, complete blood count and urine analysis must be done by the cardiologist.
+With the help of physical examination by a general physician and history, if the cause of an edema cannot be identified, then a pedal edema specialist, whom you can get in touch at mfine, would suggest further tests.
+For ruling out a systemic disease, a full metabolic panel, complete blood count and urine analysis must be done by a cardiologist.
 The level of albumin below 2 gm/dl suggests edema caused due to malnutrition, liver or kidney disease.
 If pulmonary hypertension along with sleep apnea is suspected, an echocardiogram must be done.

-Treatment of pedal edema depends a lot on the cause that brings about the edema.
+Pedal edema treatment depends a lot on the cause that brings about the edema.
 In certain cases, the edema is curative and can be managed by discontinuing the medication that brings about the edema.
-Treatment is done for lowering the swelling by lowering capillary leakage and facilitating lymphatic drainage.
-Pedal edema can be treated by non-pharmacological treatment comprises of exercises, lymphatic massage, external graded compression.
+Pedal edema treatment is done for lowering the swelling by lowering capillary leakage and facilitating lymphatic drainage.
+A general practitioner is likely to prescribe non-pharmacological treatment comprising exercises, lymphatic massage and external graded compression for pedal edema.

 Patients can avail online consultation with a renowned cardiologist at mfine and have their treatment done by an esteemed doctor.

-To get the best of pedal edema doctors near me, the best place to find is at mfine.
+To get the best of pedal edema doctors near me, download the app today!